M$^3$AV: A Multimodal, Multigenre, and Multipurpose Audio-Visual Academic Lecture Dataset: Introduction

 \section{Introduction}

-The rapid progress of technology has brought numerous academic presentations and talks available on the web with open access~\cite{Lev2019, Atri2021, Lee2023}.
+The rapid progress of technology has brought numerous academic presentations and talks available on the web with open access~\cite{Lev2019, Atri2021, lee2022multimodal, Lee2023}.
 These resources are particularly helpful to researchers as they contain rich specialised knowledge in auditory and visual modalities.
 With the development of neural-based AI systems, it is desired that AI could comprehend and process these multimodal information resources to assist scientists in accelerating their research.
 Abilities, including transcribing and generating speech for a presentation with the aid of slides, as well as presentation slide or script generation, are particularly useful for researchers to conduct investigations and prepare presentations.

 As a natural data source containing multimodal content and knowledge, academic lectures have been explored to construct a series of datasets.
-Some datasets focus on the evaluation of the model's ability to recognize multimodal content~\cite{Dutta2018, Wang2023}, others focus on promoting models to understand multimodal knowledge in academic videos~\cite{Lev2019, Li2019, Atri2021, Lee2023}.
+Some datasets focus on the evaluation of the model's ability to recognize multimodal content~\cite{Dutta2018, Wang2023}, others focus on promoting models to understand multimodal knowledge in academic videos~\cite{Lev2019, Li2019, Atri2021, lee2022multimodal, Lee2023}.
 However, none of them has yet simultaneously paid attention to the model's ability to recognize multimodal content and understand rich academic knowledge, which is partly due to their respective lack of adequate manual labelling.
 The homogeneity of holding two characteristics is critical to the implementation of end-to-end academic recognition and understanding systems.

 To fill the gap, we release the Multimodal, Multigenre, and Multipurpose Audio-Visual Academic Lecture Dataset (M$^3$AV) as shown in Figure~\ref{fig:dataset}.
-M$^3$AV serves as a benchmark to evaluate the ability to perform multimodal perception and academic knowledge comprehension.
 The dataset contains selected academic lectures and presentation videos from multiple fields, including computer science, biomedical science, and mathematics.
-Each video is annotated with high-qualified speech transcriptions and OCR labels for both printed and handwritten characters, including complex mathematical formulae.
+Each video is endowed with highly qualified speech transcriptions and OCR labels for both printed and handwritten characters, including complex mathematical formulae.
 In addition, academic papers for some videos are also provided to supplement knowledge more extensively.